Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Aaron Gordon included, match up versus the Phoenix Suns at 10:00 PM ET on Tuesday in the 2023 NBA Playoffs.
+Aaron Gordon be on the court for the Denver Nuggets at 10:00 PM on Thursday versus the Phoenix Suns in the 2023 NBA Playoffs.

-If you'd like to place a bet on Gordon's props, we break down his available ones, providing some stats and trends, below.
+In this article, we dig into Gordon's available prop bets, providing stats to help you figure out the best wagers to make.

 Aaron Gordon Prop Bets vs. the Suns